 You'll have the option of a variable or fixed interest rate.
 Your actual interest rate offer will be provided after Wells Fargo reviews your application and credit requirements have been met.

-Wells Fargo offers competitive student loan rates with fixed and variable interest rate options.
-While variable rates usually start lower than fixed rates, a fixed-rate option can offer protection if interest rates go up over time.
+Wells Fargo offers competitive private student loan rates with fixed and variable interest rate options.
+While variable private student loan interest rates usually start lower than fixed rates, a fixed rate option can offer protection if interest rates go up over time.